stefroussos/stro.co/README.md

 ## Guide
 1. Add a new project to `content/projects/PROJECT_NAME.ts`
-2. Create a new object and type check it using the `ProjectModel`
+2. Create a new content object and type check it using the `ProjectModel`
+3. Create a hero image (2560 * 1240)
-3. Compress the project images on [TinyJPG](https://tinyjpg.com/)
+4. Compress the project images on [TinyJPG](https://tinyjpg.com/) or [Image Compressor](https://imagecompressor.com/)
-4. Add the images to `public/images/PROJECT_NAME/`
+5. Add the images to `public/images/PROJECT_NAME/`

 ## Todos
 * Full implementation of `next/image`
 * Add Tests
-* Gold: Use sketches instead of images.
-Create OG Image
 * CMS (on Prismic or similar provider)